HuskySlava/ai/README.md

   ollama: llama3:latest # Local model, download required https://ollama.com/

 # Defines the prompts sent to the AI for rewriting, translating, or testing.
+httpTimeoutSeconds: 30

+models:
+  gemini: gemini-2.5-flash
+  openai: gpt-5-nano
+  ollama: llama3:latest

 prompts:
   test: ""
   rewrite: |
-    Act as a professional editor.
-Your goal is to improve the following text based on these three criteria:
+    You are a professional editor.
+Improve the following text according to these instructions:

+    Objectives:
-    1. Correct all spelling errors.
+    1. Correct all spelling and punctuation errors.
-    2. Fix all grammatical mistakes.
+    2. Fix all grammatical and syntactical issues.
-    3. The content should be close to the provided text
+    3. Keep the meaning and tone as close as possible to the original text.

-    Guidelines
+    Style Guidelines
-      - Use active voice and simple sentence structures.
+      - Use active voice and clear, simple sentences.
-      - It is okay to use contractions (e.g., "we're" instead of "we are").
-      - Be conversational and approachable, but remain respectful and appropriate for a workplace environment.
-      - Avoid stiff corporate jargon, but do not use slang or emojis.

-    As a response, provide only the result

-    Here is the text to rewrite:
+      - Contractions (e.g., “we’re,” “they’re”) are allowed.
+      - Maintain a conversational, professional tone suitable for the workplace.
+      - Avoid slang, emojis, and overly formal corporate language.

+    Output Rules
+     - Return only the edited text, with no explanations, comments, or formatting other than plain text.

+    Text to edit:

-  translate: "Translate the following text to english, return only the result:"
+  translate: "Translate the following text to %s, return only the result: "

-# Specifies API base URLs for each AI provider.
-# Endpoints should point to the live API or local test servers.
 baseEndpoint:
   gemini: https://generativelanguage.googleapis.com/v1beta/models/
   ollama: http://localhost:11434/api/generate